groupmm/libsoni/paper/paper.md

 (\texttt{libfmp.b.sonify\_chromagram\_with\_signal}) for sonifying time--chroma representations.
 Testing these methods, our experiments have revealed that current implementations frequently rely on inefficient event-based looping, resulting in excessively long runtimes.
-For instance, generating a click soundtrack for beat annotations of 10-minute recordings can require \meinard{impractically long processing times}.
+For instance, generating a click soundtrack for beat annotations of 10-minute recordings can require impractically long processing times.

 In our Python toolbox, libsoni, we offer implementations of various sonification methods, including those mentioned above.
 These implementations feature a coherent API and are based on straightforward methods that are